lsst-dm/dm_dev_guide/work/backports.rst

 What next?

 1) First, add the label "backport-v23" to your jira ticket.

-   This will flag it for review by both the CCB and the DP0.2 campaign managers.
+   This will flag it for review by the DM-CCB or the DP0.2 campaign managers.
    Continue merging your ticket to the default branch (``main``) and mark the ticket ``Done`` per instructions in the normal :doc:`flow`.

 2) Wait for approval.
 The ticket will gain the label "backport-approved."
 A comment will be posted on the ticket that you may start the backporting process.